stanbar/stellot/README.md

 ## Overview

-Blockchain as technology provides two major properties that are highly desirable in applications like election voting.
+Blockchain as a technology provides two major properties that are highly desirable in applications like election voting.
 Those properties are _immutability_ which ensures that no one can modify the data once wrote into a blockchain, there might be concerns if this property is truly desirable for everyone, but I assume this system is designed for healthy subjects.
 Another property is _transparency_ that allows everyone to validates the election correctness and calculate results on its own.
 In consequences, one can distrust authorities, while trust voting results.